WawRepo/bamon/README.md

 ### Execution History

+> **⚠️ Note**: Execution history feature is **not yet implemented**.
+This is a planned feature for future releases.

-BAMON maintains detailed execution history for performance analysis:
+BAMON will maintain detailed execution history for performance analysis:

 - **Execution Results**: Success/failure status and exit codes
 - **Output Capture**: Complete stdout and stderr from each execution